abpframework/abp/docs/en/Modules/cms-kit/Rating-System.md

 ## CmsKitRatingOptions

-You can use the rating system to to add ratings to any kind of resource, like blog posts or comments etc.The rating system provides a mechanism to group ratings by entity types.
-For example, if you want to use rating system for products, you need to define a entity type named `Product`, and then add ratings under the defined entity type.
+You can use the rating system to to add ratings to any kind of resource, like blog posts, comments, etc. The rating system provides a mechanism to group ratings by entity types.
+For example, if you want to use the rating system for products, you need to define an entity type named `Product` and then add ratings under the defined entity type.

 `CmsKitRatingOptions` can be configured in the domain layer, in the `ConfigureServices` method of your [module](https://docs.abp.io/en/abp/latest/Module-Development-Basics).
 Example: